 Reverend Teri is our priest at All Saints’, Russellville.
-She has been a priest for the past nine years, serving St. Peter’s in Conway, Arkansas, before coming to All Saints’ on October 1, 2017.
+She has been a priest for eleven years, serving St. Peter’s in Conway, Arkansas, for nine years before coming to All Saints’ on October 1, 2017.
 She enjoys preaching, teaching, writing, traveling, and spending time in the Ozarks.
-Teri is involved in the Greater Arkansas Interfaith Network, as well as with The Wisdom House Project (which supports a school for orphans in war-torn Syria).
 In addition, she is a consultant for the Hendrix Institute for Clergy and Civic Engagement.

 Teri is married to David Daily, a professor of religion at the University of the Ozarks in Clarksville, Arkansas.
-They have two children — Emma (24 years old) and Wilson (21 years old).
-Prior to entering full-time ministry, she was a practicing pediatrician.
+They have two children — Emma (24 years old) and Wilson (22 years old).
+Prior to entering ordained ministry, she was a practicing pediatrician.

 Kaye Staggs has been a member since 1983.
 She is a graduate of the IONA seminary for locally-trained priests and deacons.
 Before her ordination, she taught yoga and tai chi; she also coordinated altar ministries for the church.
 As a deacon, her ministry is to serve the community through the church.
 She is involved in many outreach programs: The VA-Clergy Partnership, River Valley Food for Kids, and River Valley Cherokee Church Outreach.
 She has also served on the board of several community programs.
 Kaye has volunteered for hospice care for seven years and worked with the diocese on human trafficking.
 She assists the priest with services and liturgical duties, and she is the mentor to our Karen members who have joined us from Thailand and Burma.